 - Character mismatch: The native language font had many pre-conditions to the character sequencing with other forms of consonants, vowels, and ligatures that had to be manipulated to sync the logical order and visual order of the text.
 The linguistic, phonetic and graphical order was incorrect in many words/sentences representation.

-- Manual proof-reading: A large number of errors in characters encoding made the ePub conversion process very slow and time-taking process with high manual dependence for proof-reading.
-To makes the eBooks error-free reflowable ePub3 was taking days for the team, going back and forth character-wise validation manually.
+- Manual proof-reading: A large number of errors in characters encoding made the PDF to ePub conversion process very slow and time-taking process with high manual dependence for proof-reading.
+To make the eBooks error-free reflowable ePub3 was taking days for the team, going back and forth character-wise validation manually.
 Even OCR did not give a 100 percent error-free document and required manual re-checking.

 The speed we were at was absolutely unviable and we had to think of a faster way that could accelerate our performance without compromising on the quality.